My Story

 Through this ancient practice, I was able to shed many layers of old ‘baggage,’ some of which I had no idea where it came from.
 Much of what we carry is beyond our conscious understanding.

-I was now in search of a therapy that could access and release this ‘baggage’.
-I wanted to feel the light in myself, like I did as a child.
 I studied Shiatsu for four years and explored various mind and body therapies.
-I trained with Elenor Tonetti, director of Birth into Being.
-She works with the limbic imprint and her principal is to release baggage before you have chidren so you don’t pass it on as we pass on our consciousness as much as we do our genes.
+I trained with Elenor Tonetti, founder of Birth into Being and director of the beaufiful, life changing film “Birth as we Know It”.
+She works with the limbic imprint and her principal is to release baggage before you have chidren so you don’t pass it on - based on the belief that we pass on our consciousness as much as we do our genes.

-After the birth of my own two children I worked with couples, helping to prepare for and assist them during birth as a doula.
-I taught Hypnobirthing and assisted over fifty births and every one was life affirming and beautiful in its own unique way.
+After the birth of my own two children I worked as a doula for over 10 years with pregnant mothers and partners, helping to prepare for and assist them during birth.
+I taught Hypnobirthing and assisted over fifty births.
+Every birth was beautiful and life affirming in its own unique way.
+This experience provided me with valuable insights into the complex range of emotions and utilised Somatic Therapy to help prepare for birth.